missmasirahai/event-ticket-booking/README.md

 | Interactivity | Vanilla JavaScript (DOM manipulation, event listeners) |
 | Hosting | Netlify |

-No frameworks or libraries were used — this project focuses on core front-end fundamentals.
+> No frameworks or libraries were used — this project is focused entirely on core front-end fundamentals.

 ---